books with Athena

 3) Where you live: Your hometown might make a good focus for marketing.
 Plus people like to be able to picture you in your native habitat.

-4) Education: This includes workshops or conferences as well as formal education—especially if you worked with a high-profile teacher.
+4) Education: This includes Workshops or Writers Conferences as well as formal education—especially if you worked with a high-profile teacher.
 If you took a playwriting workshop with Edward Albee, even if it was 30 years ago, go ahead and say so.

 6) Travel/exotic residences: “Rudy Kipling once took a two-week tour of Asia,” meh.
 But “Mr. Kipling was born in Bombay and spent a year as the assistant editor of a newspaper in Lahore,” is something you want them to know.